 We have entered into an indemnification agreement with each of our directors and executive officers.
-The indemnification agreements and our certificate of incorporation and bylaws require us to indemnify our directors and executive officers to the fullest extent permitted by Delaware law.
+The indemnification agreements and our amended and restated certificate of incorporation and amended and restated bylaws require us to indemnify our directors and executive officers to the fullest extent permitted by Delaware law.
 See "Certain Relationships and Related Person Transactions-Indemnification of Directors and Officers."